Omron BP652 Review – The Blood Pressure Monitor For Your Next Trip!

 Guest Mode Lets Your Friends Try it Out Too

 In addition to providing a large memory capacity for 2 users simultaneously, there is also a Guest Mode which takes a single reading and does not store the results.
-This can be useful if you have a friend looking for a blood pressure monitor and you want to let them try yours out without them affecting your averages!
+This can be useful if you have a friend looking for a Wrist Blood Pressure Monitor and you want to let them try yours out without them affecting your averages!

 Portability – Storage Case Included!

-Portability is a key aspect of selecting a wrist monitor over (or in addition to) a conventional upper arm blood pressure meter.
+Portability is a key aspect of selecting a Wrist Blood Pressure Monitor over (or in addition to) a conventional upper arm blood pressure meter.

-In case you don’t believe that transportability is a quintessential feature of this wrist monitor, Omron even includes a storage case with the monitor!
+In case you don't believe that transportability is a quintessential feature of this Wrist Blood Pressure Monitor, Omron even includes a storage case with the monitor!
 Time to order one of these bad boys and hit the road.

-Users find this cuff much more comfortable and much less painful than the cuffs of upper arm monitors which tend to squeeze your upper arm in a less than desirable manner.
+Users find this cuff much more comfortable and much less painful than the cuffs of upper arm machines which tend to squeeze your upper arm in a less than desirable manner.